waltz-controls/idl2tango/readme.md

 this one directly prints version into the console

-4) External log is now written asynchronously
+4) External log is now recorded asynchronously

 ## 1.1.2